BigBitBusInc/kubernetes-automation-toolkit/documentation/quickstart-vagrant.md

 # Quickstart with Vagrant on your PC

 Follow these steps to quickly deploy the KAT example.
-You will need a PC with at least 4 cores and 8 GB of RAM  to run KAT locally in a VM that [Hashicorp's Vagrant](https://www.vagrantup.com/downloads) will setups up on your PC; if you don't have such a machine then please  use a cloud provider to rent a VM.
+You will need a PC with at least 4 cores and 8 GB of RAM  to run KAT locally in a VM that [Hashicorp's Vagrant](https://www.vagrantup.com/downloads) will setup on your PC; if you don't have such a machine then please  use a cloud provider to rent a VM.
 We provide instructions for this alternative approach [here](./cloudvm.md).

 1. Clone this repository: `git clone https://github.com/BigBitBusInc/kubernetes-automation-toolkit.git`